neuralmagic/sparseml/integrations/pytorch/recipes/resnet50-imagenette-pruned.md

     update_frequency: *pruning_update_frequency
 ---

-# ResNet-50 imagenette Conservative Sparse
+# ResNet-50 Imagenette Conservative Sparse

-This recipe creates a sparse [ResNet-50](https://arxiv.org/abs/1512.03385) model that achieves full recovery of its baseline accuracy on the imagenette dataset.
+This recipe creates a sparse [ResNet-50](https://arxiv.org/abs/1512.03385) model that achieves full recovery of its baseline accuracy on the Imagenette dataset.
-Training was done using 1 GPUs using a total training batch size of 128 using an SGD optimizer.
+Training was done using 1 GPU with a total training batch size of 128 using a SGD optimizer.

 When running, adjust hyperparameters based on training environment and dataset.